DerekMontesdeoca/born2beroot/Readme.md

 ## Steps to Complete the Assginment

 ### Install Minimal Debian
+Start by installing a minimal debian using debootsrap from a live ISO.
 1. Configure locale.
 2. Adjust time.
 3. Install lvm2 cryptsetup parted.